helixd2s/LaVaX/README.md

 - Graphics development on UWP limited on DirectX 12 Ultimate only
 - Khronos Group not planned to support Vulkan API on the Windows Platforms
 - DirectX 12 has developer port for Windows 7 (but, WILL NO support for that)
+- Writing for both API are hard task for developers...

 ### Limitations